TillF/WASA-SED/docs/index.md

 *cover factor*: River vegetation cover factor of river reach \[-] <br>
 *riverbedrock*: Cover of solid rock in riverbed \[-] <br>
 *baseflow*: baseflow alpha factor for bank storage (days) <br>
-*msk_x*: Muskingum X weighting coefficient \[-] <br>
+*msk\_x*: Muskingum X weighting coefficient \[-] <br>
-*msk_k*: Muskingum K storage time constant \[hours] <br>
+*msk\_k*: Muskingum K storage time constant \[hours] <br>
-*Q_Spring*: Initial conditions for headwater reaches (minimum discharge) \[m3/s]
+*Q\_Spring*: Initial conditions for headwater reaches (minimum discharge) \[m3/s]

-Example: The river stretch at the sub-basin with the Map-ID of 1 has a bankful depth of 1 m, a width of 5 metres, a site ratio of 2, a bottom width of the floodplain of 100 m, a side ratio on the floodplains of 4, a channel slope of 0.006 (or 0.6 %), a length of 7.4 km, a Manning’s n of 0.02 and a Manning’s n in the floodplain of 0.05, a Ksat of 25 mm/h, an erodibility factor of 0.1, a cover factor of 1, a riverbedrock factor of 0, a baseflowalphafactor of 0.1 days, a Muskingum X coefficient of 0.2, a Muskingum K factor of 4 hours and an initial condition of 0.1 m3/s.
+Example: The river stretch at the sub-basin with the Map-ID of 1 has a bankful depth of 1 m, a width of 5 metres, a site ratio of 2, a bottom width of the floodplain of 100 m, a side ratio on the floodplains of 4, a channel slope of 0.006 (or 0.6 %), a length of 7.4 km, a Manning’s n of 0.02 and a Manning’s n in the floodplain of 0.05, a Ksat of 25 mm/h, an erodibility factor of 0.1, a cover factor of 1, a riverbedrock factor of 0, a baseflowalphafactor of 0.1 days, a Muskingum X coefficient of 0.2, a Muskingum K factor of 4 hours and an initial condition of 0.1 m<sup>3</sup>/s.
 The dimensions of the trapezoidal channels including the floodplains are depicted in [Figure 2](#figure-2).
 The height of the wedge at the channel bottom (enables smooth transition of low flows) is fixed to 0.1 m.

  <a name="figure-2"></a>
 **Figure 2:** Trapezoidal channel dimension with floodplains.